 Should Employers Educate Their Employees About Long Term Care?

 Americans are poorly educated about the need to plan for the risk of long term care expenses.
 Since employers offer them the opportunity to save for retirement, shouldn't they do the same for this financial risk?
 70% of people over the age of 65 will need some type of long term care in their lifetime.
+Long-term care is one of the biggest financial challenges we face today.
+It impacts employers, their employees and even the sustainability of Medicare and Medicaid which will end up affecting us all.
+Employers can make difference and be part of the solution to these problems with little to no cost to their company.

 Why is long term care becoming such an issue?
 People are living longer; the average life expectancy is 83.
 Baby boomers have less children to take care of them and families today are spread out across the country.
 Not to mention, most families have two working spouses.
 And finally, because Medicare was not designed for us to live into our 80’s or 90’s.